Learn about job supports

 Work-based learning school programs

 These programs help students explore their interests, learn about career options and build job skills.
 Many schools offer work-based learning programming to give students a chance to connect what they learn in the classroom with work experiences in the community.
+Some schools have programs to help students with disabilities to practice job skills and meet their Individualized Education Program (IEP) goals.
+If your child needs support to participate in a work-based learning experience, these programs can help with finding a work experiences or assigning a coach to help them learn to perform any assigned tasks.

 Vocational Rehabilitation Services (VRS)/State Services for the Blind (SSB)